ChrstphrHll/npc_gen/students/Everen Malfoy.md

 # Everen Malfoy
 ---
 ### Description
-- Halfling Fighter from Aldercrown Empire
+- Halfling Fighter from Principality of the Palus Peoples
 - 2nd year Exploration student in Fiesn
-- long straight white hair that's messy, Hazel eyes, and Dark Brown skin
+- long frizzy dirty blonde hair that's messy, Hazel eyes, and Dark Brown skin
 - Is Scholarly and Subjective, and has Gratitude as their ideal

 ### Organizations